placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 -------------

-However, even when we fail to properly attribute it [to Socrates and the Christian tradition], this dynamic pervades all our attempts to address injustice.
+However, even when we fail to properly attribute it [to Socrates and the Christian tradition], this dynamic pervades all of our attempts to address injustice.
 Do we simply rehabilitate the wrongdoer or--failing that--educate others so that this…

 ----------